RoboSafe-Lab/Sim4AD/README.md

 - Run `preprocessing.py` for data generation for BC and offline RL. `feature_normalization.pkl` and `XXXtraining_log.pkl` are needed for preprocessing.
 -
-## todo: need to preprocess all of the sriving style groups.
-You need to pass the --driving_style_idx argument from 0 to 2

 ### IRL to infer reward functions
 - Run `training_irl.py` to train the feature weights for each driving style and construct a separate linear reward function for each style.